akshayaprabakaran/mealsonwheels/README.md

 * extensive documentation, testing and deployment to ensure that the application is well-documented and reliable.

 ## Personal Thoughts
 This project ended up being one of my favorite projects I ever worked on.
 I thoroughly enjoyed designing and implementing this project.
-Thanks to Estée Lauder team for giving the space for creative freedom in working on this challenge.
 This project is so very interesting that I am positive to bring in more improvisations and new features soon!

 ## Instructions to use Meals On Wheels